 PayPal will usually make a decision on your claim within 30 days and may need to ask you for more information during that time.

 If PayPal determines a claim in your favour, it will reimburse you the full purchase price of the item and the original postage costs.

-Consumer Credit Act Section 75
+Can I claim under the Consumer Credit Act Section 75 with PayPal?

-What can I do if PayPal has frozen my account
+What can I do if PayPal has frozen my account?

 PayPal will, on occasion, lock accounts that it believes have transactions larger than normal to protect them against fraud.